codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-03-gg1.md

-In this stage, you'll implement the Produce response for a valid topic and a valid partition.
+In this stage, you'll implement the Produce response for valid topics and partitions.

 ## Produce API Response for Valid Topics